microsoft/pxt-common-packages/libs/game/docs/reference/sprites/create.md

 # create

-Create a new sprite from a pixel image.
+Create a new sprite with a pixel image.

 ```sig
 sprites.create(null)